rschuetzler/datacom-labs/Exercise 4 - Routing/4-Routing-Instructions.md

 Configuring a Router
 ----------------------

 In this example, we will have three networks.
 The "Ace" network has "alice", "amy", and "arouter".
-The "Blaster" network has "bob", "billy", and "brouter".
+The "Blaster" network has "bob", and "brouter".
 The "Intermediate" network connects the two routers.
 The following lists the IP addresses of the network devices.

 ![Network Configuration](Simple-routing-instructions.png "Network Configuration")